Sulla's proscription: Profiteers

+Sulla's proscription was bureaucratically overseen, and the names of informers and those who profited from killing proscribed men were entered into the public record.

 Many victims of the proscription were caught because of their wealth rather than their political background, as Sulla expected rich men to produce swift and demonstrative proofs of allegiance.
 When failing to do so, their wealth made them easy targets for Sulla.
 Marius had done the same in 87 when he returned to Rome after Sulla's departure to the East.

 Survivors

 Several men survived the proscription, thanks to bribes or help from Sulla's lieutenants, sometimes from Sulla himself.
 For instance, although fourth on the list and unrepentant, the consul for 83, Scipio Asiagenus, was allowed to go into exile to Massalia, where he was still alive in 57.
 He owed his life to his illustrious lineage, as Sulla did not want to kill such a prestigious name.
 The difference is striking with Scipio's former consular colleague Gaius Norbanus, who had fled to Rhodes, but committed suicide when Sulla forced the Rhodians to surrender him.

 One quarter (18 of 75) of the known proscribed survived by escaping Italy and joining Quintus Sertorius, a prominent Marian general who had continued the resistance against Sulla in Spain.
 The length of the Sertorian War (80–72) can partially be explained by the impossibility for its proscribed leaders to recover their former status at Rome.
 Sertorius was finally murdered in 72/73 BC by his fellow proscribed, who were later all executed by Pompey, except Aufidius, who had likely made a deal with him.
 Aufidius was nevertheless not rehabilitated and died in misery in a Spanish town.
 Other proscribed fled to Mithridates, which explains the contacts between the king and Sertorius.
 Many of them died at the battle of Lemnos in 73, even though only Marcus Varius is mentioned in ancient sources.

 Only six proscribed still alive after 72 are known: Scipio, Aufidius, Aulus Trebonius, Gnaeus Decidius, Lucius Fidustius, and Lucius Cornelius Cinna (the son of Cinna).
 The latter two were notably proscribed again during the proscription of the Second Triumvirate in 43.